AhsanRiaz9/Text-File-Tracker-In-Assembly/readme.md

 #### project -h (will display help)
 #### project -r (display the data in reverse order)
 #### project -p (display the data with paging feature)

+# Note: lib.asm is used in project asm, I develeped myself this lib.asm file which seperate the functionality of procedures and macros in seperate files.